5 Ways To Make More Money In Business

-Believing in yourself is fluffy self-help advice, but there’s no other way to put it.
-You will NEVER believe in yourself as much as you should in life.
+"Believe in yourself" is fluffy self-help advice, but there’s no other way to put it.
+You will NEVER believe in yourself as much as you should.
 Self-awareness is something we’ll always need to work on, but the more we practice it the more we are capable of anything.

-Confident people go way further in life than doubters.
-I’ve seen some truly dumb people accomplish things in life.
-Hear me out: Because they are dumb, they can’t think through all of the issues all the way.
-They don’t experience the anxiety from what they are facing because they don’t fully understand it.
-That’s why when they go after their mission, they accomplish it.
-They don’t care about what’s on the other side of the closed door, they simply open it with confidence.
+Confident people go much further in life than self doubters.
+I’ve seen some truly dumb people accomplish things.
+Hear me out: Because they are dumb, they can’t think through all of the obstacles in their way.
+They don’t experience the anxiety from what they are facing because they don’t fully understand it or appreciate it.
+That’s why, when they go after their mission, they accomplish it.
+They don’t think about what’s on the other side of a closed door, they simply open it with confidence.

-People pick up how confident someone is from non-verbal cues.
+We pick up how confident someone is from non-verbal cues.
 Even someone’s writing can create an air of confidence.
-When you find a balance between being too humble and being cocky, people will have greater respect your efforts.
-Even though they might not always book with you purely because your confidence, your own self-worth will be a pedestal from which they start to judge your work from.
-It can make a solid foundation for you to present your message on.
+When you find the sweet spot between self-deprecating humility and being cocky, people will have greater respect for your efforts.
+Even though they might not always book with you purely because of your confidence, your own self-worth will be a pedestal upon which they place—and judge—your work.
+It can make a solid foundation from which you can present your message.

 Beware of being too confident in an area where you haven’t earned it.
 If you pretend to be confident in something you don’t know or can’t readily learn, you will appear to your clients as a liar and deceiver.
-Even though you may have honest intentions in appearing confident, make sure you have the follow through to back it up with the actual ability to execute.
+Even though you may have honest intentions in appearing confident, make sure you have the follow through to back it up with execution.

 Patience / Delayed Gratification

-There are some businesses that appear to be an overnight success, but almost every time I thought that a business took off really fast, it was only because I and a bulk of other customers had only heard of them recently.
+There are some businesses that appear to be an overnight success.
+Yet, almost every time I thought a business took off really fast, it was only because I—and a bulk of other customers—had only heard of them recently.

-Companies like Intercom that have been around since 2012.
-Early adopters and people that see a company’s vision early on will take note of what they are doing and will actually help the company spread their mission by word of mouth and feedback to the application.
+Companies like Intercom have been around since 2012.
+People that see a company’s vision early on will take note of what they are doing and will actually help the company spread their mission by word of mouth and feedback to the application.
 These early customers are the best kind of investors.
-They give value to the business not only through paying their fees but also for believing in something before it’s a smash hit.
-By the time the company is a smash hit and everyone knows about it, the new people coming on think it was easy.
-In reality, the company worked their ass off to get to where they are, waited for the right opportunities, and made good decisions over the span of years.
+They give value to the business not only through paying their fees, but also by believing in something before it’s a smash hit.
+By the time the company is a smash hit and everyone knows about it, the new people coming on think it was both quick and easy.
+In reality, the company worked their ass off to get to where they are, waited for the right opportunities, and made good decisions over a span of years.

-Patience is a major key to your life success and a lot of how you handle patience is what your parents taught you early in life.
-There are many studies on delayed gratification, for example, the Marshmallow Test conducted by Walter Mischel at Stanford University in the late 1960’s:
+Patience is a major key to your life success, and our current ability to be patient often reflects our ability to be patient in childhood.
+There are many studies on delayed gratification.
+For example, the Marshmallow Test conducted by Walter Mischel at Stanford University in the late 1960’s:

 Children were placed in a room by themselves with a single marshmallow on a plate in front of them.
-They could have one now, or wait 15 minutes and have a second one.
-The study followed up over the following 10-15 years with both sets of children: the ones that ate the single marshmallow and the ones that were able to wait the full 15 minutes to receive 2.
-The children that were able to wait for 2 marshmallows over time developed the following better coping skills, higher SAT scores, lower BMI, lower divorce rates, and lower rates of addiction.
-The children that were able to wait for the longest were identified as those that had been taught strategies for dealing with patience and temptation.
+They could have one now, or wait 15 minutes and have two.
+The study followed up over the following 10-15 years with both sets of children: the ones that ate the single marshmallow and the ones that waited to receive 2.
+The children that waited for 2 marshmallows developed the following over time: better coping skills, higher SAT scores, lower BMI, lower divorce rates, and lower rates of addiction.
+The children that were able to wait were identified as those that had been taught strategies for patience and dealing with temptation.

 There are times where you need to stop being patient and attack with everything you have.
-Embrace the feeling of lack in your life.
-That empty gut you feel there’s a void for, don’t wait around waiting for it to fill up.
-Find a hobby, passion, or profession that you enjoy doing and don’t stop.
-Let the fact that your life will end one day motivate you to get as much done in a day as possible.
+Embrace that feeling of lacking something in your life.
+Don’t wait around for that void in your gut to fill itself up.
+Find a hobby, passion, or profession that you enjoy doing.
+Don’t stop.
+Let the fact that life is short motivate you to get as much done in a day as possible.

-The best advice isn't tied to direct action.
+The best advice isn't necessarily tied to direct action.
 Long term investments are always more fruitful than some get rich quick scheme.
 Same goes for ideas.
-Challenge yourself to be honest with yourselves, your communities, your businesses, your abilities, your motivations and your willingness.
+At your business, challenge each other to be honest with yourselves, your communities, and your businesses about your abilities, your motivations, and your willingness.

-If you go for your goal with only dollar signs in your eyes, hitting each growth opportunity on your journey will feel only like a nuisance.
-In reality, these are our greatest opportunities to become something so much more.
-Those growth opportunities make us the type of entrepreneurs who can handle not only keeping our eyes on providing real value but also making lots of money too.
+If you go for your goal with only dollar signs in your eyes, hitting each growth opportunity on your journey will only feel like a nuisance.
+In reality, these are our greatest opportunities to become something more than what we are.
+Those growth opportunities make us the type of entrepreneurs who can handle not only keeping our eyes on providing real value, but also making lots of money too.